yd776/handwriting-recognition/README.md

 # handwriting-recognition
-this is the basic digit recognition problem
+this is the basic digit recognition problem which uses